 Regardless, you are a new mom or a veteran mom, all of us have faced one or more breastfeeding problems during our breastfeeding journey.
 Some problems are easy fix, while others take so much perseverance to overcome it.

-Many mamas have turned to nipple shields when they’re having breastfeeding problems, caused by flat or inverted nipples or latching issues.
+Many mamas have turned to nipple shields when they’re having breastfeeding problems, caused by flat nipple or inverted nipples or latching issues.

 Nipple shields are thin, flexible, silicone covers positioned over the nipple and areola prior to breastfeeding(1).
 Nipple shield provides SHORT-TERM solution to many latching issues when used properly.